csc-training/hybrid-openmp-mpi/heat-hybrid/README.md

 ### Coarse-grained OpenMP parallelization

-Now, there is only one parallel region (within the main routine) and all the threads participate in the halo exchange.
+Now, there is only one parallel region (within the main routine), however, MPI communication in the halo exchange is still done only by one thread (but not necessarily master).

 1. Initialize MPI with appropriate thread safety level
 2. Insert apprioriate OpenMP directives thoughtout the code
-3. Implement the thread specific communication in the `exchange()` routine in [cpp/core.cpp](cpp/core.cpp) or [fortran/core.F90](fortran/core.F90).

 To build the code, please use the provided `Makefile` (by typing `make`).
 By default, GNU compiler is used, in order to use Intel compiler type `make COMP=intel`.